colmmacc/hyperawsdocs/doc_source/chat.md

    1. Invite AWS Chatbot to your channel: `/invite @AWS`

-1. Enter an identifiable configuration name\.
+1. Switch to the **Configure Slack channel** page and enter an identifiable configuration name\.

 1. *Optional*– If you would like logging on this channel, Select **Logging**\.

 1. For the channel type, choose **public** or **private**\.
 Channels might take some time to populate because AWS Chatbot fetches all channels available in the workspace\.
    + For public channels, use the search bar to choose your public channel\.
    + For private channels, navigate to your channel within Slack and right\-click the channel name\.
-Choose **Copy link** then enter the link in the **Private Channel ID** field on the AWS Chatbot configuration page\.
+Choose **Copy link**, then enter the link in the **Private Channel ID** field on the AWS Chatbot configuration page\.

-1.

-   1. If the

 1. Choose **Create an IAM role using a template**, and enter a role name\.